boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 #### Primary Value Axis

-This allows you to enable the `Primary Value Axis` gridlines for the line chart.
+This option allows you to enable the `Primary Value Axis` gridlines for the line chart.

 ![Primary Value Axis](/static/assets/visualizing-data/visualization-widgets/images/line-chart/enable-primary-value-axis.png)

 #### Category Axis

-This allows you to enable the `Category Axis` gridlines for the line chart.
+This option allows you to enable the `Category Axis` gridlines for the line chart.

 ![Category Axis](/static/assets/visualizing-data/visualization-widgets/images/line-chart/category-axis.png)

 #### Secondary Value Axis

-This allows you to enable the `Secondary Value Axis` gridlines for the line chart.
+This option allows you to enable the `Secondary Value Axis` gridlines for the line chart.

 ![Secondary Value Axis](/static/assets/visualizing-data/visualization-widgets/images/line-chart/secondary-axis.png)